 - Paleobiology minor: Shared jointly with the Geology department

 Contact the Department of Entomology (301-405-3911) for information about advising or to determine the name of your advisor.
-To schedule an appointment with your advisor or the Entomology Director of Undergraduate Studies, click on the appropriate appointment link on the Entomology Undergraduate page.
+To schedule an appointment with your advisor or the Entomology Director of Undergraduate Studies, contact them directly through the Entomology Undergraduate page.

 For advising on other Biological Sciences Program specializations, see the Biological Sciences Major listing in this catalog.

-Undergraduate students interested in Entomology should declare the General Biology specialization within the Biological Sciences Program.
-Students should also contact the Entomology Director of Undergraduate Studies for information on pursuing a career in Entomology.
+Students interested in Entomology major in many different programs but would find one of the specializations offered by the Biological Sciences Program to be most appropriate.
+They should also consider adding the Entomology minor.
+Students may contact the Entomology Director of Undergraduate Studies for additional information on their academic program and on pursuing a career in Entomology.

 Undergraduate Research Experiences

-Students in the Biological Sciences Program can engage in research with Entomology faculty either in either departmental or off-campus facilities.
-Contact the Entomology Director of Undergraduate Students for more information.
+Students can engage in laboratory and field research with Entomology faculty.
+Contact the Entomology Director of Undergraduate Students for information on opportunities to participate.

 The Entomology Honors Program provides the opportunity for highly motivated and academically qualified undergraduates to engage in original, independent research under the guidance of an Entomology faculty mentor.
-The program is open to all Biological Science Program students who have
+Participation in the program requires:

 - junior standing (including at least twelve credits within the major),